Take advantage of not having to pay sales tax for all purchases made outside of the States of California, Florida, New Jersey, Tennessee and Texas!

 Taxes that appear on your online order are a very close approximate if not in most all cases exact.
 The actual taxes charged to your credit card will reflect all the applicable state and local sales taxes, and will be calculated when your order is actually shipped.

 If the state’s tax rates relevant to your order change between the time we received your order and the time we shipped your order than you will see a small difference on your credit card statement.
-Orders shipped to California, Florida, Tennessee and Texas will have all applicable local and state sales taxes added to your total order and to your shipping charges where appropriate.
+Orders shipped to California, Florida, New Jersey, Tennessee and Texas will have all applicable local and state sales taxes added to your total order and to your shipping charges where appropriate.

 Internet Tax Freedom Act (ITFA).